surilindur/fileproxy/README.md

 Everything is declared in RDF, including static assets, to enable content negotiation over all resources.

-Upon first request, the application loads all RDF documents from the specified path on disk into an in-memory store, and fills in the remaining metadata for static assets, such as checksums and modification date.
+Upon first request, the application loads all RDF documents from the specified path on disk into an in-memory store, and fills in the remaining metadata for static assets, such as checksums and modification date, as well as executes all queries sorted by their names on this in-memory dataset.
 The application also generates a VoID description for each distinct hostname in the data, to treat them as datasets.

 For each response, the application attempts to find a corresponding resource from the in-memory store.